jerryhgladinet/docs/admin/source/chapter03.rst

 **Allow creation of guest users**

-    Cluster administrator can control whether to allow the specific tenant to have guest users.
+    The Cluster administrator can control whether to allow the specific tenant to have guest users.

 **Allow tenant to increase user plan automatically**

-    Cluster administrator can decide whether to
-    allow the tenant to grow user count automatically.
+    The Cluster administrator can decide whether to allow the tenant to grow the user count automatically.

 **Show Data-At-Rest Encryption (DARE) configuration page (Requires empty storage container)**